sleede/fab-manager/doc/environment.md

     PHONE_REQUIRED

 If set to 'false' the phone number won't be required to register a new user on the software.
 <a name="USER_CONFIRMATION_NEEDED_TO_SIGN_IN"></a>

     USER_CONFIRMATION_NEEDED_TO_SIGN_IN

-If set to 'true' (or any non empty string) the users will need to confirm their email address to be able to sign in.
-Keep this variable empty if you don't want this behaviour.
+If set to 'true' the users will need to confirm their email address to be able to sign in.
+Set to 'false' if you don't want this behaviour.
 <a name="EVENTS_IN_CALENDAR"></a>

     EVENTS_IN_CALENDAR